Vehicle Identification Number (VIN) Information

 When Consolidated purchased the completed cars, they also bought the cars sitting (partially assembled) on the then-idled production line.
 Consolidated brought back some former employees to complete these cars, which were given DD020XXX VIN's.

 NOTES: The last 5 digits of the VIN are also often written on the door under the headliner.
 It is also common to find a 5-digit VIN written on the frame after removing the rear bumper.
-This VIN rarely if ever matches that of the car; it will typically be off by a few numbers as things moved around a bit during assembly.
+The handwritten number of the fame rarely if ever matches that of the car; it will typically be off by a few numbers as things moved around a bit during assembly.
 There is also a number welded on the frame.
 It bears no relationship to the vehicle's VIN.
 There is also a number on a metal plate riveted to the engine block.
 It bears no relationship to the vehicle's VIN.
-There is no such thing as a "numbers matching" DeLorean!

 Written by James Espey, DeLorean Motor Company (Texas)